Tarqwyn/StateMachineSaloon/README.md

 - Clone the repository

- -In the project open the file 'assets/markup/bbcFooter.html' and edit it to reflect the new story details
+- In the project open the file 'assets/markup/bbcFooter.html' and edit it to reflect the new story details

 - From terminal cd into the project directory and type: